Tman12/taymarsgameprojects/README.md

-# Taymar's Video Game and Coding projects
+# Taymar's Video Game projects
-a portfolio containing Zip files of all my video game and coding projects.
+a portfolio containing Zip files of all my video game projects.